anubhavmeena/msgapp/README.md

 ## Assumptions made

 1. The product type like apple, apples or mango, mangoes etc.. are considered as one.
-2. Use on single currency only.
+2. Use of only single currency permitted.
+No currency conversions made.

 ## How to run